MileHacker Logo

 Budget & Street Food

 Budget eateries and street food locations are widespread throughout the city.
-Look for those in commercial areas and near bazaars.
+Look for them in commercial areas and near bazaars.
 They deliver quick, delicious, and inexpensive bites like falafel, samosa, and other local snacks.
 This is where you experience authentic local flavors.

 • Inexpensive and delicious.

-• Found near bazaars and commerce areas.
+• Found near bazaars and shopping areas.

 • Experience authentic local flavors.